TheChiragKhaitan/react-fresh-toast/README.md

 This hook returns an object with the following properties:

-- `ToastContainer`: React element representing the notification container.
+- `ToastContainer`: React element representing the toast container.
-- `tiggerToast(toastProps: ToastProps)`: Function to trigger a notification with the specified properties.
+- `tiggerToast(toastProps: ToastProps)`: Function to trigger a toast with the specified properties.

-`NotificationProps`
+`ToastProps`
 The tiggerToast function accepts an object of type ToastProps, which includes:

-- type: Type of the notification (success, info, warning, error).
+- type: Type of the toast (success, info, warning, error).
-- message: Message to display in the notification.
+- message: Message to display in the toast.
-- duration (optional): Duration in milliseconds for which the notification should be displayed.
+- duration (optional): Duration in milliseconds for which the toast should be displayed.
-- animation (optional): Animation type for the notification (fade, pop, slide).
+- animation (optional): Animation type for the toast (fade, pop, slide).
 - onClose (optional): Closing Function for the toast

 ## Example